How is the Goods and Services Tax (GST) applied to commercial real estate?

 Partnerships are required to register for GST under normal rules and must remit GST.
 However, joint ventures are not allowed to register for GST unless they make an election (GST Form 21) as a “Joint Venture Operator.”
 Without this election, each joint venture reports their proportion of GST on sales and GST on input tax credits for expenses and capital purchases.

-If you would like more information on GST/HST related to commercial real estate, please get in touch.
+If you would like more information on GST related to commercial real estate, please reach out to us.